nop33/si/src/content/blog/launch-plan/index.md

 In its first 24 months, from March 15th, 2021 to March 15th, 2023, SI’s core objectives are to

-\    (i) prove its approach by generating early signs of counterfactual impact,
+1. prove its approach by generating early signs of counterfactual impact;

-\    (ii) narrow down its focus until 2026 and
+2. narrow down its focus until 2026; and

-\    (iii) raise funding to permanently employ at least 5 full-time equivalents (FTE).
+3. raise funding to permanently employ at least 5 full-time equivalents (FTE).

 In 2021, SI will

-\    (i) deploy three training programs for policymakers to deal with complexity;
+1. deploy three training programs for policymakers to deal with complexity;

-\    (ii) publish 5 foundational working papers and 1 peer-reviewed article;
+2. publish 5 foundational working papers and 1 peer-reviewed article;

-\    (iii) raise between CHF 200’000 and 2’000’000; and
+3. raise between CHF 200’000 and 2’000’000; and

-\    (iv) set up its legal and operating structure.
+4. set up its legal and operating structure.

 The public launch is set to complete on March 31st, 2021.
 SI will be a Swiss association with recognized non-profit status.